revivek/adopt.js/README.md

 # Adopt

-**If you seek consistent typography across all screen sizes, Adopt.js is for you.** It's a simple jQuery plugin that removes [orphans](http://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans) from your elements.
+**If you seek consistent typography across all screen sizes, Adopt.coffee is for you.** It's a simple jQuery plugin that removes
+[orphans](http://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans)
+from your elements.